Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Table of contents

-According to Gartner Research, 85% of new people managers receive no formal training when they assume their roles.
+Being a first-time manager often means learning people management without a playbook.
+According to Gartner Research, 85% of first-time managers receive no formal training when stepping into leadership roles.

 • Aakash Gupta: EA Games veteran and top leadership voice